Monday, July 03, 2006

 My 11 year old son went on vacation this week with his best friend.
 During the vacation, my son went parasailing.
 When he called me on the phone to tell me he "did something really special", I held my breath.
 When I found out that he had been floating 400 feet above the ocean, all I could think of was "thank God he didn't tell me until it was over".
 I surely would have said "no".
 From the sound of his voice, I can tell it was an experience he will always remember.
 I'm glad he'll have that memory.
 My 13 year old daughter is a gymnast.
 She does things on the beam and bars that send chills through me at the mere thought of duplicating the process.
 Heck, I could never even do a cartwheel...
 She soldiers on, even when afraid.
 She is a "do-er", ready to try most anything.
 No amusement ride has ever gotten the best of my kids *g*.
 I hope they continue to take risks, to achieve, IF that continues to make them happy.
 Otherwise, they can be like me, satisified to just "be", that'll work too.

-I'll be watching those risk takers (my kids and Clay) from my safe little corner of the couch...confident that all of their dreams will come true.
+I'll be watching those risk takers from my safe little corner of the couch...confident that all of their dreams will come true.

 Technorati Tags: